Priority projects and initiatives

 Why?

-We want to help nurture and support an environment where staff can reach out to their peers across Oxford to network, collaborate, and problem-solve.
+We are developing a culture where staff can more easily reach out to their peers across Oxford to network, collaborate, and problem-solve.
 In the spirit of Professional Services Together, this will help everyone to tackle silos and duplication, and help reduce confusion and frustration.

 What’s happening?